Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Honeypot Game Theoretical Cooperative Defense Framework

 \underline{Utility of UAV.} The utility of type-$j$ UAV that chooses the contract item $\Phi_j=\{S_j,R_j\}$ is the revenue minuses its cost:

-In (\ref{eq:utility-UAV}), ${C_j^1}$ is the unit cost of VDD creation and transmission, which is related to UAV's honeypot and communication capabilities. ${C_j^2}$ is UAV $i$'s unit privacy cost of VDD sharing.
+In (\ref{eq:utility-UAV}), ${C_j^1}$ is the unit cost of VDD creation and transmission {of type-$j$ UAV}, which is related to UAV's honeypot and communication capabilities. ${C_j^2}$ is the unit privacy cost of VDD sharing {of type-$j$ UAV}.
 Both ${C_j^1}$ and ${C_j^2}$ are UAV's private information.
-Here, ${C_j}={C_j^1}+{C_j^2}$. $C_0$ is UAV's honeypot deployment cost.
+Here, ${C_j}={C_j^1}+{C_j^2}$. $C_0$ is UAV's honeypot deployment cost. {$T_j> T_{\max}$ means that the type-$j$ UAV can transmit its VDD with size $S_j$ within $T_{\max}$.}

 To improve communication efficiency, an \emph{A2A/A2G mode selection method} is designed.
 Specifically, if UAV $j$ experiences a high signal-to-noise ratio (SNR) for the A2G link, it directly uploads its encrypted VDD via A2G mode.
-Otherwise, it alternatively delivers data to a neighboring UAV $j'$ operating in A2G mode and relays to the GCS.
-Let $\alpha_j=\{0,1\}$ be a binary variable, where $\alpha_j=1$ means it works on A2G mode, otherwise $\alpha_j=0$.
+Otherwise, it alternatively delivers data to a neighboring UAV $j'$ operating in A2G mode and relays to the GCS. {Let $\delta_{th}$ be the SNR threshold to distinguish the UAVs that work in A2A and A2G modes.} Let $\alpha_j=\{0,1\}$ be a binary variable, where $\alpha_j=1$ means it works on A2G mode, otherwise $\alpha_j=0$.
 We have

 where ${\gamma _{j,G}}$ and ${\gamma _{j',G}}$ are data rates between UAV $j$/$j'$ and GCS $G$ according to Eq. (\ref{eq:comm5}). ${\gamma_{j,j'}}$ is the data rate between UAVs $j$ and $j'$ according to Eq. (\ref{eq:comm6}).